 Need to consider drainage matters from an early stage

-• routes of the main on-site foul sewers
+• routes of the main on and off-site foul sewers

 • sites of any foul pumping stations